DLora843/my-forum/Rest-api/readme.md

-# REST-api for Angular course in SoftUni
+n# REST-api for Angular course in SoftUni

 ## Getting started
 Let's make our first API request to the REST-api!